Bawls: Name

 In a 1998 interview with CNNfn, Buppert said of the name, "[it] represents a state of mind.
-Bawls is a very common slang term—to be bold and daring—and that's how we see the product. [...]
-I think it's very difficult for a consumer to forget a product called Bawls Guarana."
-In 2002, The Mercury News reported that BAWLS was an abbreviation for Brazilian American Wildlife Society, "intended to promote sustainable uses for the rain forest"; Buppert repeated that story to CNN in 2003.
+Bawls is a very common slang term—to be bold and daring—and that's how we see the product. […] I think it's very difficult for a consumer to forget a product called Bawls Guarana."

+In 2002, The Mercury News reported that BAWLS was an abbreviation for Brazilian American Wildlife Society, "intended to promote sustainable uses for the rain forest".
+Buppert repeated that story to CNN in 2003.

 A 2004 article by The Cornell Daily Sun said Buppert was brainstorming to emulate the strong names of existing brands (Flying Tiger, Red Bull), when "Bawls" instead came from a friend's joke of "Why don’t you just call it Balls?"
+Buppert affirmed this origin in a 2020s interview.

 When Gunnerson was asked about the name in 2015, he said, "Bounce like a ball.
 It gives you enough energy and fuel.
 That was really the inspiration of it from my understanding. […] Bounce with BAWLS was really our one key tagline for quite some time."

 Product placement

 Hobarama and Vivendi Universal Games made a deal in 2002 for cross-promotion.
 Bawls received product placement as a game mechanic in the 2002 video game, Run Like Hell: protagonist Nick Conner drinks Bawls from vending machines to boost his health.
 In exchange, cases of Bawls bore advertisements for the game.

-In the 2004 video game, Fallout: Brotherhood of Steel, a shakeup in the management of Interplay Entertainment led to the replacement of the Fallout series' iconic Nuka-Cola with the real-world Bawls for the franchise's first outing on consoles.
+In the 2004 video game, Fallout: Brotherhood of Steel, a shakeup in the management of Interplay Entertainment led to the replacement of the Fallout franchise's iconic Nuka-Cola with the real-world Bawls for the franchise's first outing on consoles.
 The swap was not well-received by fans.

-Bawls has also been featured in TV shows and films, including The Big Bang Theory, The Hangover, and Silicon Valley.
+Bawls has also been featured in TV shows and films, including The Big Bang Theory, The Hangover, Silicon Valley, and Reno 911!.